Blokje5/blokje5.dev/content/posts/compliance-in-cicd.md

 This policy uses a set difference between the set of buckets with access blocks and the full set of S3 buckets.
 This yields a set of buckets without access blocks.
 These are checked in a deny rule that checks if this set is not empty.
 If that is the case an error is thrown by conftest, reporting the violating terraform resources.

 The Rego policy will be validated in the deployment pipeline.
-I will be using [Tekton](https://github.com/tektoncd/pipeline) for this example, but the principles apply to any CI/CD pipeline.
+I will be using [Tekton](https://github.com/tektoncd/pipeline) for this example.
 Tekton provides [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for CI/CD pipelines in your Kubernetes cluster.
-It adds the `Pipeline` and `Task` abstraction in Kubernetes that leverage containers as building blocks.
+It adds the `Pipeline` and `Task` abstraction in Kubernetes that leverage containers as building blocks to build a CI/CD pipeline.

 First we need to create a Kubernetes cluster and deploy Tekton into the cluster: